 The machinability of different stainless steel grades can be illustrated by a machinability ranking.
 This ranking, where a higher figure means better machinability, is based on a combination of test data from several different machining operations.
-The ranking shows that 254 SMO[®] is more difficult to machine than 4404 and that the machinability decreases with increasing alloy content.
+The ranking shows that 654 SMO® is more difficult to machine in relation to 4404 and that the machinability decreases with increasing alloy content.
 Please note the relative ranking of steel grades and that the scale is very different between Cemented Carbide CC and High Speed Steel HSS tools which is demonstrated in the tables below.